Archived under: Horn music, Teaching | Etudes & methods

 Warm-Up materials are also technical materials, and I should mention that I do recommend the horn version of The Brass Gym and use these materials often but not so much as actual lesson material.

 As noted above, I have some materials under development, which include some that I have newly developed, and I am still looking for more contemporary materials that hit the right place technically.
-More on those topics in upcoming parts of this series.
+More on those topics as the series continues.